 It has also been documented that terrorist and violent extremist groups are using social media to recruit victims for forced marriages, labour and sexual exploitation.
 For example, ISIL members used the "lover boy" method to recruit through chat rooms women in vulnerable situations.
-Upon their arrival in the conflict zones, however, the women found themselves held captive, abused, and tortured by their "husbands".60 Terrorist groups also use Internet to groom and lure children throughout the world by tailoring their online recruitment strategies to the interests and vulnerabilities of the young Internet users in order to get them involved in different illegal activities, such as committing crimes in their own countries, but also to exploit them for labour and sexually in a conflict zone.61
+Upon their arrival in the conflict zones, however, the women found themselves held captive, abused, and tortured by their "husbands".
+For Terrorist groups also use Internet to groom and lure children throughout the world by tailoring their online recruitment strategies to the interests and vulnerabilities of the young Internet users in order to get them involved in different illegal activities, such as committing crimes in their own countries, but also to exploit them for labour and sexually in a conflict zone.
+For example, labour and sexually in a conflict zone.